waimea-lrdiack/level-2-programming-assessment/docs/test-plan.md

 ## Testing Grid Display

-I need to make sure that coins and grid are displayed so that the user can see whats is going on
+I need to make sure that coins and grid are displayed so that the user can see what is going on

 ### Test Data To Use